igembitsgoa/igem-wikisync/docs/overview.rst

         build_dir='build_directory'
     )

 Creating a team wiki can be quite challenging, specially for a someone new to programming.
 Under the `existing iGEM wiki infrastucture <https://2020.igem.org/Resources/Wiki_Editing_Help>`_, you're required to upload every image, document or video individually, and create each page by typing code in a text box in your web browser.

-This presents serious challenges as your wiki grows into several pages with dozens of images and documents.
+As your wiki grows into several pages with dozens images, it becomes hard to manage all the components due to lack of simple features like syntax highlighting.
+Besides, in this age of automation, who likes to sit and upload a hundred pictures, anyway?

-Modern code editors like `Visual Studio Code <https://code.visualstudio.com>`_ offer `several features <https://medium.com/@bretcameron/7-essential-features-of-visual-studio-code-for-web-developers-be77e235bf62>`_ to make it easier and writing code inside a web browser deprives you from using them.
+Modern code editors like `Visual Studio Code <https://code.visualstudio.com>`_ offer `several features <https://medium.com/@bretcameron/7-essential-features-of-visual-studio-code-for-web-developers-be77e235bf62>`_ to make programming easier and writing code inside a web browser deprives you from using them.
 Even if you write code on a code editor instead of the iGEM webpage, you still need to copy-paste all your files every time you make changes.

 Doing this over and over for several months can quickly become an annoyance and divert focus away from your actual project.

-WikiSync automates the entire deployment process by allowing you to develop your wiki locally, so you can `look at your wiki as you code <https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer>`_.
-When you're done, you can effortlessly push your code to iGEM servers, by running just one command.
+WikiSync automates the entire deployment process and allows you to leverage all the features of modern IDEs.
+You can `see how your wiki looks <https://www.youtube.com/watch?v=WzE0yqwbdgU>`_ as you code and when you're done, you can effortlessly push your code to iGEM servers, by running just one command.

-WikiSync also checks for broken links and keeps track of previously uploaded files.
-It goes through each file in your wiki source folder and uploads all images and documents.
-It then reads all your code, changes URLs to those recieved from iGEM and finally uploads the modified code as well.
-This allows your entire team to collaborate on platforms such as Github, which can then `automatically deploy to iGEM servers using Travis <travis guide link>`_.

 Please head over to the :ref:`usage-guide` to get started, or take a look at our :ref:`tutorial` for step-by-step examples meant to help you make deployment as easy as a ``git push``.